MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 #### The Risk impact metrics

 In the **Risk impact** section on the right side of the **Virtual fraud analyst** page, you can view the key metrics that are associated with the chart.
-Use the risk score slider to set your threshold, and then continue to refine the score in single-point increments after you create a rule in the next step.
+Use the risk score slider to set your threshold, and then continue to refine the score in single-point increments after you create a rule.

 | Metric | Definition |
 |---|---|